ortelius/scec-deppkg/README.md

 ### [GET]/msapi/package

 - Summary
-Get a List of Packages
+Get a List of Packages that are like the passed package name and version

 - Description
 Get a list of Packages.